karnankasinathan/TSA_EXP1/README.md

 # Ex.No: 01A PLOT A TIME SERIES DATA

 # AIM:
-To Develop a python program to Plot a time series data (population/ market price of a commodity /temperature.
+To Develop a python program to Plot a time series data (baggagecomplaints)
 # ALGORITHM:
-12Import pandas and matplotlib.
+1.Import pandas and matplotlib.
 2.Load the CSV data into a DataFrame.
 3.Display the first few rows and column names.
 4.Group data by Airline and Year, summing Enplaned complaints.